Sorour-j/FootballScoreboardLibrary/README.md

 # How to Use the Library

-As this is a Maven project, you only need to add the following dependency to your project's pom.xml file to use the library:
+As this is a Maven project, after cloning the repository to your local workspace, you can simply add the following dependency to your project's pom.xml file to use the library:

 ```xml
 <dependency>